sm807983636/DeepGBM/experiments/README.md

 We evaluate all the models on all the above datasets in offline phase and 3 datasets in online one.
 Consulting the parameter setting in `scripts`, you could reproduce our experimental results in the paper.
-For example,
+For example, Nips offline,
 ```bash
 python main.py -data nipsA_offline -batch_size 512 -plot_title '0201' \
 -max_epoch 20 -lr 1e-3 -opt Adam -test_batch_size 5000 -model gbdt2nn \